-Lease OCS-P 0564 Stipulation 3.1.4 directs lessees to coordinate engagement activities with the other two Morro Bay lessees (Equinor Wind US LLC and Invenergy California Offshore LLC) and with the Northern California lessees (RWE Offshore Wind Holdings, LLC and California North Floating LLC) to minimize impact on stakeholders.
-GSW will work collaboratively with other lessees to develop coordinated engagement activities where practicable, as there will be situations where a coordinated effort may not be feasible or practical due to differences in timeline and the need to discuss sensitive or proprietary information.
-Coordinated engagement will focus more heavily on the Morro Bay lessees, as they share the most overlap of location-specific topics.
+Lease OCS-P 0564 Stipulation 3.1.4 directs lessees to coordinate engagement activities with the other two Central Coast lessees (Equinor Wind US LLC and Invenergy California Offshore LLC) and with the Northern California lessees (RWE Offshore Wind Holdings, LLC and California North Floating LLC) to minimize impact on stakeholders.
+GSW has and will continue to work collaboratively with other lessees to develop coordinated engagement activities where practicable, as there will be situations where a coordinated effort may not be feasible or practical due to differences in timeline and the need to discuss sensitive or proprietary information.
+Coordinated engagement will focus more heavily on the Central Coast lessees, as they share the most overlap of location-specific topics.
 This coordinated engagement includes local coordination such as hosting informational meetings, as well as discussions of location-specific resources or potential impacts.
-Examples of opportunities to coordinate with the other four regional lessees include, but are not limited to, development of the Native American Tribal Communications Plan, the Fisheries Communications Plan, BOEM's planned Programmatic Environmental Impact Statement, development of mitigation and monitoring plans, and opportunities for regional monitoring that are broadly applicable to California.
-As of this initial ACP, GSW is already coordinating regularly with both the Morro Bay and regional lessees.
+Examples of opportunities to coordinate with the other four regional lessees include, but are not limited to, development of the Joint Native American Tribes Communications Plan, engagement with commercial and recreational fisheries, BOEM's planned Programmatic Environmental Impact Statement, development of mitigation and monitoring plans, and opportunities for regional monitoring that are broadly applicable to California.
+GSW is already coordinating regularly with both the Central Coast and regional lessees.